abhisheksaste31-source/AWS-Wordpress-high-availability/README.md

 ## ⭐ Project

-If you find this project useful, consider giving the repository a ⭐ star.
+If you find this project useful, consider giving this repository a ⭐ star.